puppetlabs/puppet-docs/source/guides/from_source.markdown

 Running Puppet From Source
 =====

 Puppet should usually be installed from reliable packages, such as those provided by Puppet Labs or your operating system vendor.
-If you plan to run Puppet in anything resembling a normal fashion, you leave this page and see [Installing Puppet][install].
+If you plan to run Puppet in anything resembling a normal fashion, you should leave this page and see [Installing Puppet][install].

 However, if you are developing Puppet, helping to resolve a bug, or testing a new feature, you may need to run pre-release versions of Puppet.
 The most flexible way to do this, if you are not being provided with pre-release packages, is to run Puppet directly from source.